Jala3400/Logo_to_ASCII/docs/how-it-works.md

 **Optimization:**

-It only applies with this algorithm when the first character is a space (i think there can be a general solution, but i do not have it yet).
+It only applies with this algorithm when the first character is a space (I think there can be a general solution, but I do not have it yet).

 In this step, the number of bright pixels in the block is also counted.
 With bright I mean with a brightness higher than the midpoint brightness, as we subtract the midpoint brightness to the original brightness.

 The base case is simple.
-If it doesn't have bright pixels then the best match is always the space.
-It doesn't matter that there is other character with a similar shape, because when multiplying the space has the greatest values, so it will have the highest result.
+If it doesn't have bright pixels, then the best match is always the space.
+It doesn't matter that there are other characters with a similar shape, because when multiplying the space has the greatest values, so it will have the highest result.

 Now comes a complicated phrase, but in the following paragraph we give an example.
 This is the main logic for the optimization: